Architecture Overview

 - Clear resource-based URLs

-- HTTP status codes for responses
+- Consistent HTTP status codes

 Authentication Flow: